generalist/everympbot/README.md

 A shell script calls the generator and the twython script on a scheduled basis to produce one new tweet and then immediately post it.

 * 1.0 - initial multi-line tweet structure and new posting system
+* 1.1 - queries for image and sets it up for tweeting
+* 1.2 - logs image correctly

 **Version 0**